Opposition decries 'hostage' video as Belarus airs confession of detained journalist | Politics

 Detained journalist Roman Protasevich appeared on Belarusian state television on Thursday, tearfully confessing to his role in anti-government protests in an interview which the opposition said was made under duress.

-Tearfully, at the end of the interview Protasevich said he hoped to have a wife and children one day.
+In his third appearance since his Ryanair plane was forced to land in Belarus by the authorities on May 23, Protasevich admitted to plotting to topple President Alexander Lukashenko by organising "riots" and recanted earlier criticism of the veteran leader.
 "It's painful to see 'confessions' of Raman Pratasevich.
 His parents believe he was tortured.
 This is not Raman I know," said Franak Viacorka, a senior adviser to exiled opposition figure Sviatlana Tsikhanouskaya, on Thursday, using a different spelling of Protasevich's name.

 Lukashenko's office did not immediately respond to a Reuters request for comment on the accusations.
-Previously, authorities have portrayed Protasevich as an extremist who has facilitated violence.
+Previously, authorities have said Protasevich is an extremist who has facilitated violence.
 They have maintained aired television confessions by members of the opposition were made voluntarily.

-"I immediately admitted my guilt in organising massive unauthorized actions," Protasevich said, while praising Lukashenko and criticising opposition figures.
+"I immediately admitted my guilt in organising massive unauthorized actions," Protasevich said.
 "I criticized Alexander Grigoryevich a lot, but when I became more involved in political topics, I began to understand that he was doing the right thing and I certainly respect him," he said in the 90-minute video.

 Western countries and international rights groups have condemned Lukashenko over the forced landing of the aircraft and also imposed sanctions against Belarusian officials over a crackdown on protests following a contested election last year.
 Tsikhanouskaya said on Monday she believed Protasevich had been beaten and tortured in prison.
 A lawyer who visited Protasevich said he was fine.